 Did you see the overhead of setting a binary pair to either

 0b10 at the same time ?
 We needed two statements to do that.
 This is because we can not do simultaneous

 OR operations on a single register.
-Also those two statements constitute of two RMW sequences, so in total 6 single instructions at the least.
-We are also not guaranteed that these six instructions will be executed in order in case an interrupt occurs or a thread or processor has access to the same memory locations we're manipulating.
-That's a problem and that's why we have "atomic" operations.
-It simplifies the RMW operations from the programmer's perspective and also ensures that the instructions will be executed in the order they're written.
+Also, those two statements constitute of two RMW sequences, a total 6 single instructions at the least.
+We are also not guaranteed that these six instructions will be executed in the order they are written in case an interrupt occurs or a thread or processor has access to the same memory locations we are manipulating.
+That is a problem and that is why we have “atomic” operations.
+It simplifies the RMW operations from the programmer’s perspective and also ensures that the instructions will be executed in the order they are written.

-There's no need to access all the registers atomically because they're usually set only once.
+There is no need to access all the registers atomically because they are usually set only once.
 In case of GPIO configuration registers of STM32, we can perform atomic write operations using the dedicated BSRR and BRR registers.
 BSRR is a 32-bit register where the lower 16-bits are used to set any of the 16 pins and the higher 16-bits to clear/reset any of the 16 pins of a particular IO port.
-The BRR register's higher 16-bits are reserved and the lower 16-bits reset or clear the 16 pins.
+The BRR register’s higher 16-bits are reserved and the lower 16-bits reset or clear the 16 pins.